Hailed by the press as a "breathtaking" and "stunning" pianist, Dmitri Novgorodsky

 he earned the Master of Music, the Master of Musical Arts, and the Doctor of Musical

 Arts degrees.
 Currently, Mr. Novgorodsky is the first and the only Moscow Tchaikovsky

 Conservatory graduate in Piano Performance to have earned the Doctor of Musical Arts

 in Piano Performance degree from Yale.
 In 1999, he was granted the "Extraordinary

 Abilities in the Arts" permanent U.S. residence, "as one of a small percentage of

 those who have risen to the top in their field of endeavor."

 Dr. Novgorodsky has appeared in Russia, Ukraine, Byelorussia, Kazakhstan, Israel,

-France, Austria, Canada, Turkey and Taiwan.
+France, Austria, Spain, Canada, Turkey and Taiwan.
 In the United States, he has performed

 at such venues as Carnegie Hall and Steinway Hall (New York City); the Kennedy Center